-The Department of Psychiatry has an Executive Committee that meets weekly to discuss challenges and opportunities facing the Department, and create policies to address them.
+The Department of Psychiatry's Executive Committee identifies challenges and opportunities facing the Department and identifies solutions to address them.
 The composition of the committee aims to represent the diversity within the Department while maintaining a size that is small enough to permit effective functioning.

 Meet the Executive Committee

 Jordan Karp, MD